 And as we’ve said, in cool climates, you may also sow seeds in late summer for a fall harvest.
 Place them directly in the ground two to three months before the average first frost date.

-Cauliflower does best in good soil that drains well.
+You may wish to conduct a soil test prior to planting.
 Per the results of your test, you may work amendments such as organically-rich compost, bone meal, or lime into it as recommended by the testing laboratory.

 The folks at the Missouri Botanical Garden recommend high-nitrogen varieties.

 I like a slow-release all-purpose granular type like Miracle-Gro Shake ‘N Feed All Purpose Continuous Release Plant Food, a balanced nutrient supplement that promises not to burn roots if used as directed.

-If you choose to fertilize and don’t use a slow-release product, apply it at transplant, and then as a side dressing per package instructions during the growing season.
+If you choose to fertilize and don’t use a slow-release product, apply it at transplant time, and then as a side dressing per package instructions during the growing season.

 Cauliflower requires even moisture, so don’t let it dry out.
 To increase moisture retention, make a narrow moat around each plant by mounding soil up in a ridge around it.

 In early spring, most of your garden is likely to be in full sun, however, as the season comes into full bloom, trees begin to leaf out and cast some shade.